rmsk2/Hello_Foenix256_Jr/README.md

 installed the PSU I had to exert a certain amount of pressure even in the correct position.
 - The board itself has no power switch but there is a pin header which has to be bridged in order to connect the power supply to the board.
-In the picture linked above the pin header in question is shown in the lower right where it is labeled with *Permanently ON/OFF Switch for PS*.
+In the picture linked above the pin header in question is shown in the lower right where it is labeled with *PW ON SPST Switch*.
 I used a jumper to permanently connect the two pins.

 ## Using an SD-Card